 - Elizabeth N. Drummond

 - Mary Hinman Carter

 While we know the names of the women, we are engaging in additional research to find out more about them and the “missionary trees” that make up Martyrs Grove.

 Why Make Changes to Martyrs Grove?

 To the best of our knowledge, Martyrs Grove has been replanted at least one time before.
 The Blue Spruce in Martyrs Grove are not healthy.
 There appear to be two primary causes: (1) there appears to be evidence that beetles have damaged the trees and (2) the close proximity of the trees to one another seems to have had some adverse effects on the trees in the center of the grove.

 In addition to the state of the trees the sign listing the names of the women is no longer standing, but was found some time ago laying on the ground.
-Having completed an agreement with Northfield Mount Hermon on July 1st of 2019, Moody Center has been focused on assessing the property over which Moody Center now has stewardship.
+Having completed an agreement with Northfield Mount Hermon on April 31st, 2019, Moody Center has been focused on assessing the property over which D. L. Moody Center now has stewardship.
 Our initial concern was the foundation of the Birthplace, which needed substantial repair.
 With those repairs completed, it is now time to turn our attention to Martyrs Grove.

 What is the vision for Martyrs Grove?